SystemFw/blog/content/staging/paxos-failures.md

 doesn't have a majority, the damage is already done as some storage servers have already been set.

-A writer cannot actually find out whether or not it has a majority: even if it queries the storage servers, their state might change right after the writer has received its response, but before it can act on it.
+Writer cannot actually find out whether or not it has a majority: even if it queries the storage servers, their state might change right after the writer has received its response, but before it can act on it.